GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

      //output will be like this :- https://gluu.evp.org/oxauth/authorize?response_type=code+id_token&client_id=%40%215C0B.B148.7E63.326C%210001%21562E.F01E%210008%21664D.7760.0EC3.762D&scope=openid+profile&redirect_uri=https%3A%2F%2Flocalhost%3A8080&state=eyJwcm92aWRlciI6ImlkcDEifQ%3D%3D&nonce=232334315&acr_values=passportsaml
     ```
-1) open generated links will lead your application for `SAML IDP MultiAuthentiocation` flow.
+1) Opening the generated links will lead your application for `SAML IDP MultiAuthentiocation` flow.

 ## Demo Client Config

 Proxy-client is the demo application in node.js to test Passport Inbound SSO

->It is very easy to run.
-You just require latest node-js installed on your machine
+The project requires latest version of node-js to be installed on your machine

-#### Steps
+### Steps

-1. Clone [project](https://github.com/GluuFederation/Inbound-SAML-Demo) using git clone
+1. Clone the [project](https://github.com/GluuFederation/Inbound-SAML-Demo) using git clone

-1. Register new OIDC client in your gluu server with redirect uri _http://localhost:3000/profile_ and copy clientID and secrete.
+1. Register new OIDC client in your gluu server with redirect uri `http://localhost:3000/profile` and copy `clientID` and `secret`.

-1. open **client-config.json** and file details like openid ClientID clinetSecret and hostname
+1. Open `client-config.json` and add details like `ClientID`, `clientSecret`, and `hostname`

-1. copy same **passport-saml-config.json** which you used in setting up [**Passport Inbound SSO**](https://github.com/GluuFederation/Inbound-SAML-Demo/wiki/Readme_single#onboarding-new-idps)
+1. copy same `passport-saml-config.json` which you used in setting up [Passport Inbound SSO](https://github.com/GluuFederation/Inbound-SAML-Demo/wiki/Readme_single#onboarding-new-idps)

 1. open terminal navigate to project directory